 We process your personal data on the basis that we have a

 in preventing fraud and money laundering and to confirm your identity.
 This is so we can protect our business and comply with laws that apply to us.
-Such processing is also a contractual requirement of the services or financing you have asked for.
+Such processing is also a contractual requirement of the services or financing you have

 Fraud prevention agencies can hold your personal data for different periods of time and if you're considered to pose a fraud or money laundering risk, your data can be held for up to seven years.